 Beethoven-monument in the Stadtgarten

-The new Beethoven statue by the painter and sculptor Markus Lüpertz was erected as recently as March 2014.
+The Beethoven statue by the painter and sculptor Markus Lüpertz was erected in March 2014.
 The bronze sculpture is 2.70 metres high and is described by the artist himself as a homage to Beethoven.